Highlights

 Rise and shine!
 This morning you're off to see Victoria Falls from both the land and the air.
 It begins when you meet your driver and hit the road toward the falls.
 Before arriving, you'll stop at the Big Tree, a towering baobab tree over a thousand years old and with a circumference of 72 feet (22 m).

 Continue to the David Livingstone statue, dedicated to the Scottish missionary who named the falls after Queen Victoria.
 Finally, you'll arrive at the astonishing waterfall, where you'll embark on a brisk 1.8-mile (3 km) hike through the rainforest, stopping at various viewpoints along the way.
-Enjoy the best vistas of Victoria Falls when you reach Danger Point.
-From here, you'll be treated to unobstructed views of the river plunging over the edge, forming the world's largest curtain of falling water.
+One of the best is Danger Point, where you'll enjoy unobstructed views of the river plunging over the edge.
+After an up-close look at the falls, you'll get a bird's-eye view in a 12-minute helicopter ride.
+Rise above the river and watch as the cascading water plummets into the deep gorge below.

 Later in the evening, you'll transfer to the dock and hop on a boat for a 2.5-hour ride down the mighty Zambezi River—the waterway that feeds Victoria Falls.
 As you travel down the river, you'll see giant crocodiles sunning themselves on the banks, hippos soaking in the water, and elephants bathing in the river.
 As the sun sets and gilds the shimmering river, watch as zebras line up at the banks to enjoy their last sip of the day while herons and egrets skim the water.
 After sunset, you'll return to shore and transfer back to your accommodation.